About Santa Fe

-Interesting Facts About Santa Fe:
+Interesting Facts about Santa Fe (New Mexico)

 1) At 7,000 above sea level, Santa Fe is the United State's highest capital city.